Oussamaosman02/php-tuto-old/README.md

 ## Exceptions

 PHP has an exception model similar to that of other programming languages.
 An exception can be thrown, and caught ("cached") within PHP.
 Code may be surrounded in a try block, to facilitate the catching of potential exceptions.
-Each tru must have at least one corresponding catch or finally block.
+Each try must have at least one corresponding catch or finally block.

 For example, we want to throw an error if we try to divide by 0: